 Obviously, mixing them up is nothing complex; a child could do it in a pinch.

-Honey and Cinnamon ~Powerful Duo
+Honey and Cinnamon: A Powerful Duo

-Ingredients and directions:
+Ingredients and Directions to take:

 One teaspoon of preferably local raw honey and 1/4 teaspoon of cinnamon will usually knock out a cold within a day or two.
 I add a pinch of grey or pink sea salt (such as Redmond’s Real, Celtic, or Himalayan) for the minerals, too.
 Mix together and take two times a day x 3 days for best results.
 Both honey and cinnamon are anti-bacterial, anti-viral, and anti-fungal.